-The Penguin Parade takes place in the Phillip Island Nature Park, 140km south-east of Melbourne.
-The short drive by car takes about 2 hours.
-You can do it on a day tour to Phillip Island.
+The Penguin Parade takes place in the Phillip Island Nature Park, 140km southeast of Melbourne.
+The short drive by car takes about 2 hours from Melbourne.
+You can also do it on a guided day tour to Phillip Island.

 The history of the Penguin Parade

 For over 80 years, people have been going to Phillip Island to watch the Little Penguins crossing the beach at Summerland Beach.
-The earlier visitors came over by using the ferry carrying blankets, picnic baskets, torch lights to sit on the beach and view the penguins coming ashore on their way to their “homes”, the tiny burrows built on the dunes.
+The earlier visitors came over using the ferry carrying blankets, picnic baskets, and torch lights to sit on the beach and view the penguins coming ashore on their way to their “homes”, the tiny burrows built on the dunes.

-The Penguin Parade in details
+The Penguin Parade In Details

 I experienced the Penguin Parade and its gorgeous setting.
 After visiting the Penguin Visitor Centre.
-I walked along the boardwalk that takes to the viewing platforms.
+I walked along the boardwalk that took to the viewing platforms.
 Just before sunset, the sunlight reflection on the beach was magnificent.
 It was hard not to take pictures of the beautiful beach, as no photographs filming before, during or after the penguin parade of the little penguins and surroundings is allowed.

-Tips for watching the Penguin Parade
+Tips for watching the Penguin Parade on Phillip Island

-As this wildlife event is pretty busy and mostly sold out every day, I recommend you get organized; here below my tips for making the most of the penguin parade.
+As this wildlife event is pretty busy and mostly sold out every day, I recommend you get organized; here below are my tips for making the most of the penguin parade.

 - Photographs and Filming of the Little Penguins are strictly prohibited, so be prepared for that.
 You will not be allowed to take any photos of the penguins.
 Once you leave the Visitor Centre and access the penguin habitat, along the boardwalks to the viewing platforms, the beach and the whole area, you will not be allowed to use your camera.

-If you want to have a chance of taking photos, visit the Nobbies Centre, located 3 km from the Penguin Parade.
-This excellent ecotourism attraction with large screens and displays allows the zooming in on the Australian Fur Seals and walking along the raised boardwalks that take to Point Grand and the Blowhole.
-These are great places for taking pictures of the little penguins if you are lucky to spot them and see much of the breeding ground covered with penguin burrows.
+If you want to take photos, visit the Nobbies Centre, located 3 km from the Penguin Parade.
+This excellent ecotourism attraction with large screens and displays allows the zooming in on the Australian Fur Seals and walk along the raised boardwalks that take to Point Grand and the Blowhole.
+These are great places for taking pictures of the little penguins if you can spot them and see much of the breeding ground covered with penguin burrows.

-The number of penguins changes every day and depending on the season, and it can be thousands or just a few hundreds.
+The number of penguins changes every day and depending on the season, and it can be thousands or just a few hundred.
 During the penguin parade, you also learn about the ‘ cycle life little penguins’ cycle life and have the chance to ask questions.
-Here below some facts about the little penguin.

-Curios facts about the little penguins
+Curios facts about the little Phillip Island Penguins

 - On Phillip Island, there is a little penguin colony of 30thousands inhabitants.

 - At night penguins return to Phillip Island’s waters in small groups, up to 100 penguins called rafts.
-The rafts break up in smaller groups just after sunset come ashore, every night taking the same path to reach their burrows.
+The rafts break up in smaller groups just after sunset and come ashore, every night taking the same path to reach their burrows.